 5 So also Christ did not glorify Himself to become High Priest, but it was He who said to Him: “You are My Son, Today I have begotten You.”

-Verses 5-10 set forth the call of Christ to the priesthood.
-The Levitical priesthood had ceased with the change of God’s dealing with Israel to that of the church.
+Verses 5–10 set forth the call of Christ to the priesthood.
+The Levitical priesthood had ceased with the change of God’s dealing with Israel, for now God dealt with the church.
 Christ began His priestly role with appropriate directions from the Father.
-His priesthood is very distinct from the Levitical priesthood.
-Christ’s priesthood is superior to theirs.
+His priesthood was very distinct from the Levitical priesthood.
+Christ’s priesthood was superior to theirs.

 5 So also

 These words connect the sonship of Christ to His priesthood section.
 As Aaron was a priest, so also Christ was a priest.